joshlynj/active_satellites/README.md

 This test compares the variability within each orbit to the variability between the orbits and calculates a test statistic and p-value to assess the significance of the differences.
 In this test, I set my significance level to 0.05 which means that if the p-value is greater than 0.05 then we do not have enough evidence to reject the null hypothesis.
 In this case, our P value is significantly smaller than 0.05 which means that we can reject the null hypothesis, proving that satellites in GEO have a longer life expectancy than those in other orbits.
 I also used a Tukey HSD after completing the ANOVA test which shows the specific comparison between each group.
-It shows the mean difference in years
+It shows the mean difference in years.
+It also shows that in each scenario we can reject the null hypothesis.